Nesper94/intro-python/README.md

 there you can find an introduction in spanish to Python programming language.

 ## How to use this repository
-You should download this repo as a zip file using the "Clone or download" button and explore the files locally using Jupyter to be able to run the code.
+You should download this repo as a `.zip` file using the **Clone or download** button and explore the files locally using Jupyter to be able to run the code.